 It is important to familiarize yourself with Cortex XSOAR components, UI terminology, and key concepts.

+Incidents are generated from third party systems, email, etc., or created manually.
+Its the combination of a ticket and real time data.
 Potential security data threat that SOC administrators identify and remediate.
 There are several incident triggers, including:

 - SIEM alerts

 - Mail alerts

 - Security alerts from third-party services, such as SIEM, mail boxes, data in CSV format, or from the Cortex XSOAR RESTful API.

 Cortex XSOAR includes several out-of-the-box incident types, and users can add custom incident types with custom fields, as necessary.